Determined to uncover the best Halloween events Ireland serves up during the haunting season? You’re not alone.

 Address: Lower Main St, Glasnarget North, Rathdrum, Co.
 Wicklow

 Hidden Valley, one of the best Wicklow glamping sites, is holding a Monster Mash this Halloween.
-Taking place over two weekends, these events are only open to those staying at Hidden Valley.
+Taking place during the four days leading to Halloween night, these events are only open to those staying at Hidden Valley.
 Get your fancy dress, decorate your pitch or accommodation and enjoy a bonfire, Halloween dance, and more during the festivities.
 Prizes are on offer for best dressed, best pet costume, and more.

 Note, you must be staying at Hidden Valley to enjoy the Monster Mash but pre-booking of these events is not necessary.
 More information can be found on the website.

-If you are looking for alternative Halloween events for children, or just for the adults, then why not head to the Land of Light at the Wells House and Garden in County Wexford.
+If you are looking for alternative Halloween events for children, or just for adults, then why not head to the Land of Light at the Belvedere House in County Westmeath.

-Running every Friday, Saturday, and Sunday from the weekend before Halloween to the weekend before Christmas, expect to be wowed as you wander through the forest trail.
+In 2021, this event was running every Friday, Saturday, and Sunday from the weekend before Halloween to the weekend before Christmas, and you could expect to be wowed as you wander through the forest trail.
 Trees, buildings, and the night sky are lit by a spectacular light show with plenty more going on.
+However, in 2022, this event is not running in October and starts midway in November.

 Visitor facilities include toilets, parking, and on-site catering.
-For more information and to book your tickets, visit the website.
+The event is not happening prior to Halloween this year, but for more information, visit the website.

 Address: Culleen Beg, Cullionbeg, Co.
 Westmeath, N91 T8X9

 If you are looking for a family-friendly Halloween experience in Ireland, then head to Andean Alpacas in County Westmeath.
-They are holding a pumpkin carving experience event over 9 days where visitors can explore the Halloween trail, pick and carve their own pumpkin, and meet the alpacas too.
+They are holding a pumpkin carving experience event over 6 days where visitors can enter the Broomstick Run, visit the Haunted House, pick and carve their own pumpkin, and meet the alpacas too, an event that took place last year.

 Visitor facilities include parking, toilets and a café.
 Spaces will be limited for these events, so it is advised to pre-book your tickets.
 For more information and to book your spot, visit here.